Keywords: graph matching, graph neural networks, neighborhood consensus, deep learning

-- TL;DR: We develop a deep graph matching architecture which refines initial correspondences based on a neighborhood consensus error.
+TL;DR: We develop a deep graph matching architecture which refines initial correspondences in order to reach neighborhood consensus.

 Abstract: This work presents a two-stage neural architecture for learning and refining structural correspondences between graphs.
 First, we use localized node embeddings computed by a graph neural network to obtain an initial ranking of soft correspondences between nodes.
 Secondly, we employ synchronous message passing networks to iteratively re-rank the soft correspondences to reach a matching consensus in local neighborhoods between graphs.
 We show, theoretically and empirically, that our message passing scheme computes a well-founded measure of consensus for corresponding neighborhoods, which is then used to guide the iterative re-ranking process.
 Our purely local and sparsity-aware architecture scales well to large, real-world inputs while still being able to recover global correspondences consistently.
 We demonstrate the practical effectiveness of our method on real-world tasks from the fields of computer vision and entity alignment between knowledge graphs, on which we improve upon the current state-of-the-art.